MLRegTest: A Benchmark for the Machine Learning of Regular Languages: Languages

 \subsection{Randomly Constructing Finite-State Automata}

-One motivation for the careful curation and construction of the languages in MLRegTest was that languages in most of these classes are unlikely to be generated randomly.
-As evidence for this claim, we randomly constructed finite-state automata and then used some of the decision procedures mentioned above to classify them.
+One motivation for the careful curation and construction of the languages in MLRegTest was that languages in most of these classes are unlikely to be generated randomly using straightforward procedures.
+As evidence for this claim, we randomly constructed finite-state automata of different sizes with two parameters, one controlling the probability a state was accepting, and one controlling whether a transition existed between two states.
+We then used some of the decision procedures mentioned above to classify them, and found they mostly belonged to the SL class.

-The procedure for randomly generating machines was as follows.
+The procedure we used for randomly generating machines was as follows.
 We fixed a number of states $n$, a number of symbols $s$, a start state, an edge-probability $0\leq p_e\leq 1$, and an acceptance-probability $0\leq p_f\leq 1$.
 For each state, it was accepting with probability $p_f$.
 For each $\sigma\in\Sigma$, and for each pair of states $(q,r)$, we included an edge from $q$ to $r$ labeled $\sigma$ with probability $p_e$.
 We ran several experiments, varying in each of these parameters.
 Our primary result is that as $n$ increases, it was more likely that the automaton generated was Strictly Local.

 We began with a fair construction, with $p_e=p_f=0.5$, varying $q$ and $s$ over a range of values.
 For each combination of $q\in[1,20]$ and $s\in[1,10]$, we generated ten thousand automata by this method and determined how many of those ten thousand were Strictly Local.
 A heat map of the results is shown in Figure~\ref{fig:sl-5050}.
 As one can see, unless the alphabet is sufficiently large compared to the number of states, a vast majority of languages generated by this method are Strictly Local.
 The mean average had 87.57\% in this class, with $n=7$ and $s=8$ as the parameters yielding the result closest to this value.